BZemba87/bone-appetit/README.md

 - Log in to GitHub and go to the repository (https://github.com/BZemba87/bone-appetit).
 - Click the "fork" button in the top right corner (just above "Settings").
 - This should generate a forked version of the repository in your own repository.

+How to Make a Local Clone:

+- If you have not already, login in to GitHub and go to https://github.com/BZemba87/bone-appetit
+- Under the repository name, above the list of files, click Code
+- Here you will have two options, Clone or Download the repository
+- You should close the repository using HTTPS, clicking on the icon to copy the link
+- At this point, you can launch the Gitpod workspace or choose your own directory
+- Open Git Bash
+- Change the current working directory to the new location of where you want the cloned directory to be
+- Type git clone and then paste the URL you copied in step 4
+- Press Enter, to create your local clone to your chosen directory